NOTeD on Carbohydrate-Insulin Model of Weight Gain Versus…

-Highly refined and highly processed calorie intake – whether carbohydrates, fats or alcohol – decreases the likelihood of intake and absorption that otherwise result from one or more of the following:
+Highly refined and highly processed calorie intake – whether carbohydrates, fats or alcohol – decreases the likelihood of the following:

 - The “ileal break” based reduced appetite: A phenomenon manifests when residual food stuffs traveling through the digestive system are yet to be absorbed at the end of the 20-25 feet of small intestine – this final segment called the ileum.
 The phenomenon is called “ileal break,” a benefit of regularly eating intact fiber-rich foods.
 Such foods, when passing through the ileum, will effect a reduction in appetite.
 These foods are antithetical to the low carbohydrate approach beyond low-starch vegetables: whole fruits, root/“starchy” vegetables, legumes such as beans, lentils and peas as well as intact 100% whole grains like steel cut oats, and many more.Dietary patterns utilizing intact fiber-rich foods – which are consistent with the longest living populations on earth called “Blue Zones” – allow residues of foods to make it all the way to the ileum and result in increased ratio satiety-to-hunger hormones; ie, the ileal break.